 Costs and savings vary depending on your current boiler’s efficiency, fuel type and your house type but fuel bill savings can be significant.

-Nearly all UK hot water cylinders have some insulation, however those with a hot water tank jacket under 25mm thick could benefit with top up insulation.
+Nearly all UK hot water cylinders have some insulation, however those with a hot water tank jacket under 25mm thick could benefit from top-up insulation.

 Cost: A hot water cylinder jacket costs around £16.

-Saving: Topping up your hot water cylinder insulation from 25mm to 80mm jacket could save around £25 to £35 a year.
+Saving: Topping up your hot water cylinder insulation from 25mm to a 80mm jacket could save around £20 a year.

-The majority of homes have some loft insulation but many don’t have the recommended 270mm depth.
+The majority of homes have some loft insulation but many don’t have enough.
+The recommended depth is 270mm.

 Cost: Topping up your loft insulation from 120mm to 270mm could cost around £240.